eacarat/CMTF_Toolbox/README.md

 Compared to the previous versions of the MATLAB CMTF Toolbox [v1.1](http://www.models.life.ku.dk/joda/CMTF_Toolbox), the toolbox now has
 - Compatibility with the latest versions of Tensor Toolbox and Poblano Toolbox
 - Option to impose constraints through the use of lbfgsb
+- Real data example showing how to use the ACMTF model to jointly analyze measurements of mixtures from multiple platforms.
+That is the example used in the original ACMTF paper (E. Acar, E. E. Papalexakis, G. Gurdeniz,  M. A. Rasmussen,  A. J. Lawaetz, M. Nilsson,  R. Bro, [Structure-Revealing Data Fusion](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-15-239), BMC Bioinformatics, 15: 239, 2014.)

 ## How to cite